ivanzamoraarias/c-web-server/README.md

     ```
 2. Build the Docker image:
     ```bash
-    docker build -t c-server .
+    docker build -t c-server-docker .
     ```
-3. Run the container (using environment variables for configuration):
+3. Run the container with your configuration:
     ```bash
     docker run -d \
       -p 443:443 \
-      -e SERVER_PORT=443 \
-      -e CERT_PATH=/certs/server.crt \
-      -e KEY_PATH=/certs/server.key \
-      -v $(pwd)/certs:/certs:ro \
-      c-server
+      c-server-docker
     ```

-## Adding Certificates
+## SSL/TLS Certificates

-To enable SSL/TLS, add your certificate and key files:
+To enable SSL/TLS:

 1. Place your certificate (`server.crt`) and private key (`server.key`) in the `certs/` directory.
 2. Ensure the Docker run command mounts the `certs/` directory and sets the correct environment variables.
-3. Rebuild the Docker image if you update any server code:
+3. Rebuild the Docker image if you update server code:
     ```bash
-    docker build -t c-server .
+    docker build -t c-server-docker .
     ```
 4. Start the container as shown above.

-**Note:** Ensure your certificate and key files are valid and match your domain/server requirements.
+**Note:** Use valid certificate and key files matching your domain/server.

 ## Configuration

-You can customize the server using environment variables:
+Customize the server using environment variables:

 - `SERVER_PORT`: Port for the server to listen on (default: 443)
-- `CERT_PATH`: Path to the SSL certificate file
+- `CERT_PATH`: Path to the SSL certificate file (default: `server.crt`)
-- `KEY_PATH`: Path to the SSL private key file
+- `KEY_PATH`: Path to the SSL private key file (default: `server.key`)

+## Hot-Reload Support

+To enable hot-reload for server code changes, rebuild the Docker image and restart the container after making changes.

 ## License

 This project is licensed under the MIT License.